grackle-project/grackle/doc/source/Installation.rst

 2. Initialize and configure the build-system.
    In these example snippets, we show the minimum required configuration options (this should work on most machines) and provide more details later about :ref:`additional configuration options <available_cmake_options>` and :ref:`how to specify configuration options <how_to_configure>` down below.
+   During this step you might also specifiy :ref:`machine-specific host files <cmake_host-files>` (but that usually isn't absolutely necessary).

    For now, we make 2 basic decisions:

    #.
 Decide on the directory, ``<build-dir>``, where you want to build Grackle. [#f1]_